New EPA Regulation for Methylene Chloride Use

 Key Takeaways

-- Teaching Labs/Shops: Starting May 1, 2025, methylene chloride is no longer permitted.
+- Teaching Labs/Shops: Methylene chloride use is no longer permitted.

-- Research Labs/Shops: Methylene chloride use is still permitted, but research labs/shops should be seeking ways to eliminate or substitute it with less hazardous alternatives.
+- Research Labs/Shops: Methylene chloride use requires approval and ongoing exposure monitoring.
+Research labs/shops with essential needs must contact OARS for further information.
+It is recommended that research labs/shops seek ways to eliminate or substitute it with less hazardous alternatives.

 EPA Regulation